emard/ulx3s-misc/examples/multiboot/README.md

 # MULTIBOOT

 Flash can contain multiple bitstreams.
-Press BTN0 to exit current bitstream and jump to next one after the last, it wraparounds to the first.
+Press BTN0 to exit current bitstream and jump to next one.
+After the last, it loads the first.

 In this example, each bitstream supports exit because it reads BTN0 and when pressed long enough (debouncing fuze),